 i.MX RT Developer's Page

-The µTasker project celebrated its 18th birthday this year and during the course of the years the project has continuously developed.
-This development, as of summer 2024, includes powerful support of various NXP i.MX RT parts, with an integrated secure boot loader concept, and this is where you can find latest information about this work.
+The µTasker project celebrated its 16th birthday this year and during the course of the years the project has continuously developed.
+This development, as of winter 2021, includes powerful support of various NXP i.MX RT parts, with an integrated secure boot loader concept, and this is where you can find latest information about this work.

 All i.MX RT 10xx targets are now supported (boot loader concept and application):